lotusflowr/windows-debloat-automated/README.md

 #### 🧪 Customize Your XML

-Use [schneegans.de's Unattended Generator](https://schneegans.de/windows/unattend-generator/?LanguageMode=Unattended&UILanguage=en-US&Locale=en-CA&Keyboard=00011009&GeoLocation=39&ProcessorArchitecture=amd64&BypassRequirementsCheck=true&BypassNetworkCheck) to inspect or generate your own `Autounattend.xml`.
+Use [schneegans.de's Unattended Generator](https://schneegans.de/windows/unattend-generator/) to inspect or generate your own `autounattend.xml`.

-📄 A working example is included in this repository: [`Autounattend.xml`](./Autounattend.xml)
+📄 A working example is included in this repository: [`Autounattend.xml`](./autounattend.xml)

 ## 📌 Requirements